ppcamp/python-spotify-playlist-maker/README.md

 This repository contains a simple script that will read your local repository and then, it'll create playlists and assign your musics to them.

+> As a note, today (05/08/2023) we can use a website for this, see https://soundiiz.com/

 ```mermaid
 flowchart LR
     S[[Local Computer]] -- script reads --> Musics